 - Started writing a book startupbook.net, which has video and visual content to learn advertising and other staff required to success as a small entrepreneur.

 - In 2009 built micropreneur.com course for micropreneurs.
 Targeted at people like himself who worked at day job and were not happy and didn’t have much free time to enjoy life.

 - In 2009 acquired ApprenticeLinemanJobs.com, in 2010 acquired WeddingToolBox.com, and then in 2011 put together MicroConf conference.

 - Acquire a product improve it and assign an employee to manage it.
 Work on 1-2 project himself.

 - Bought hittail.com traffic source analyzer and suggesting tool for targeting new keywords in order to grow organic search engine traffic for a website.

 I recommend reading his detailed ebook to learn how he built his success in past years and transitioned from working for someone to owning multiple successful businesses.
-Ebook can be obtained from his blog www.softwarebyrob.comRelated terms: business ideas for software engineers, software ideas to make money, online software devloper project earning, passive income web programmer, software development ideas to make money
+Ebook can be obtained from his blog www.softwarebyrob.comRelated terms: business ideas for software engineers, online software devloper project earning, passive income for engineers, passive income web programmer, software development company spare time business ideas